 The title of the chapter is, Forgotten sustainability: A socially conscious paradigmatic shift in design.
 The title of the book is Situating Design in Alberta.
 You can request a copy of the chapter from the authors who are from Queensland University of Technology.
 The webpage has this synopsis:

 “In this chapter, Rieger and Iantkow discuss socially sustainable design, especially its emphasis on universal and inclusive design.
-They argue that social sustainability is often left out of sustainability discussions, but that there has been a history of this work in Alberta.
-They present a history of thinking on accessible design in Alberta, which has moved toward greater inclusion and a greater recognition and response toward complexities and paradoxes in human needs.
+They present a history of thinking on accessible design in Alberta, which has moved toward greater inclusion.
 They also explain the incorporation of these concepts in design education and a greater social consciousness toward the need for accessibility.
 However, they stress that this isn’t enough.

 Local environments aren’t adequately accessible, which will become increasingly clear with the aging population.
 Like many other authors in this anthology, Rieger and Iantkow discuss local mind-sets toward design.
 They note that Albertans are becoming increasingly aware of accessibility issues and expect accessible environments, but that this could go even further.
 It is also important to encourage the population to adopt new ways of understanding the built environment and demand innovation and forward thinking in design.”